Aliases for DGKD Gene

 GeneCards Summary for DGKD Gene

-DGKD (Diacylglycerol Kinase, Delta 130kDa) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include protein homodimerization activity and phospholipid binding.
-An important paralog of this gene is DGKI.
+DGKD (Diacylglycerol Kinase Delta) is a Protein Coding gene.
+Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and NAD+ kinase activity.
+An important paralog of this gene is DGKH.